jura-php/jura-seed/README.md

 #Usage

 1. Clone this repository.
-Ex: `$ git clone git@bitbucket.org:joyinteractive/joy-seed.git nome-do-projeto`
+Ex: `$ git clone git@github.com:jura-php/jura-seed.git my-project`
 2. Remove the .git from the cloned repository running a `rm -Rf .git` command on the root of the project.
-Ex: `$ cd nome-do-projeto && rm -Rf .git`
+Ex: `$ cd my-project && rm -Rf .git`
 3. Init a new git repository by running `$ git init` and then bind to the remote repo.
-Ex: `$ git init && git remote add origin git@bitbucket.org:joyinteractive/nome-do-projeto.git`
+Ex: `$ git init && git remote add origin git@bitbucket.org:myuser/my-project.git`
-4. Add system as a submodule by running `$ git submodule add git@bitbucket.org:joyinteractive/joy-lib-j.git system`
+4. Add system as a submodule by running `$ git submodule add git@github.com:jura-php/jura.git system`
 5. Install the node dependencies by running a `$ npm install`.
 These dependencies are used by [Grunt](http://gruntjs.com)
 6. Change the name of the project on the `package.json` file.
 7. If you need to know what Grunt can do, run `$ grunt help`.